The short version

 - Tracking deal pipeline from listing through close

 Crexi is genuinely good at the marketplace side.
-The deal room feature is something I wish existed when I was running competitive offers on DFW industrial listings.
+The deal room feature is a real asset for transaction brokers running competitive offers on industrial listings.

 SCAYLED is built for

-- Scanning every occupier inside a radius around any address
+- Mapping every occupier in the precinct around any listing address (Neighbour Scan)

-- Flagging same-building matches for the highest-conversion outreach
+- Flagging same-building and adjacent matches for the highest-conversion outreach

 Where the overlap is